 Ready for an amazing 2 days in Porto?
 This guide for one of the best cities in Northern Portugal has got you covered!

-During your two-day adventure in Porto, make sure to visit the best free viewpoints (Miradouro Da Vitoria is my favorite), cross the iconic Don Luis Bridge, explore famous blue and white tiled buildings like the Sao Bento Station, and take a beautiful day trip UNESCO World Heritage Site, Duorro Valley.
+Some of the best things to do during a 2-day Porto itinerary are to cross the iconic Don Luis Bridge, explore famous blue and white tiled buildings like the Sao Bento Station, and take a beautiful day trip to Duorro Valley.

 Day 1: Classic Porto